Krizsan0596/AutoHotKeyBSOD/README.md

 It is very easy to change it to work with firefox, just change chrome to firefox in the script.
 But I do want to point out that Firefox crashes **immediately** after typing the path, so ***no*** safety if you run it by accident.
 You can also easily change this to *DuckyScript* to run with a *Rubber ducky* which is faster, I did this in AHK because I can't afford one.

+The vulnerability had been fixed, but I'm still pretty proud of this script, and you can still use it on older PCs.